 What sets us apart from other programs is our commitment to treating each patient as a person.
 We take a personalized approach to problem solving, diagnosing and treating each patient's spinal issue.
 While our volume is high, our patients feel like they are the only one.
-Columbia Orthopedics and Neurosurgery at the Daniel & Jane Och Spine Hospital at NewYork-Presbyterian/Allen-now joined by colleagues at Weill Cornell Neurological Surgery-are proud to have such a dedicated team.
+Columbia Orthopedics and Neurosurgery at the Daniel & Jane Och Spine Hospital at NYP Allen and Och Spine at NYP/The Spiral, as well as Weill Cornell Neurological Surgery, are proud to have such a dedicated team.